-Having the Right Attorney Can Make All the Difference
+Having the Right Attorney Makes All the Difference

-Monterey theft crimes attorney Julie Crawford has over a decade of experience defending thousands of people in Monterey, Salinas and surrounding areas.
-During a free, confidential consultation, she will discuss your situation, and create a defense plan for either getting charges dropped or reduced.
+Our Monterey Burglary/Robbery Defense Lawyers have defended thousands of people in Monterey, Salinas and surrounding areas.
+During your free, confidential consultation, we will discuss your situation, and create a defense plan for either getting charges dropped, reduced or developing a plan for trial.

 Burglary is charged when one enters a residence or commercial building with the intention to commit a felony or theft therein.
 The felony need not be theft; it could be any felony.